Taiwan Sugar Research Institute: Research

 The current research TSRI is undergoing is to find new techniques to raise as much sugarcane as possible per area of usable land and to discover new and resistant sugarcane species from disease and pests.

+The Taiwan Sugar Research Institute has collaborated with the National Kaohsiung University of Hospitality and Tourism to produce rhum agricole from the sugarcane variety ROC24.
+In 2025 two of the research batches won gold medals at the Vinalies Internationales competition in France.